Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal loci: Numerical evaluation of analytical results and Langevin dynamics simulations for Sierpinski gasket

-In the simulations that follow, we have used $\frac{k_B T}{m\omega_0^2 b^2}=1$.
-For active force, we have taken various values of $f_0$, $\tau$, and $p=0.5$ throughout the simulations.
 To solve the equation of motions numerically, we have used the three-values Gear predictor-corrector algorithm \cite{allen.1987}.
 The integration step $\Delta t$ is $0.05\tau_0$.
 To achieve equilibrium (before data acquisition), we first run the simulations for times much longer (two to three orders of magnitude longer) than the longest relaxation $\tau_N$.
 After reaching a steady state, the simulations were run sufficiently long to calculate the time-averaged MSD accurately.
 The time-averaged MSD of an arbitrarily chosen bead (the internal bead shown in fig.~\ref{fig_gen_9}) of the fractal network is calculated using the following familiar expression \beq \langle (\vec{r}(t)-\vec{r}(0))^2\rangle = \frac{1}{t_{tot}-t}\sum_{t_i}^{t_{tot}-t} [\vec{r}(t_i+t)-\vec{r}(t_i)]^2, \eneq where $t$ is the lag time, and $t_{tot}$ is the time window of data acquisition, obeying $t_{tot}\gg t$.
 In all figures presenting the analytical and simulation results, distances are in units of $b$, forces are in units of $m\omega_o^2 b$, and times are in units of $\tau_0=\gamma/m\omega_o^2$.